NickWaterton/Pixelblaze-Async/README.md

 Note that this can return `False` on a freshly started pixelblaze, until the active pattern has been set.
 This function also will return `False` if the active pattern is not available.

+#### deletePattern(pattern):
+Deletes the pattern given by pattern (pid or name).
+Note: if you delete the active pattern, it will continue to run, it will just be deleted from the list of available patterns.

 #### getActivePattern()
 Returns the ID of the pattern currently running on the Pixelblaze if available.
 Otherwise returns an empty dictionary